 Zimmer frames, also known as walking frames or simply walkers, are among the most widely used mobility aids.
-Lightweight, easy to use, adjustable and affordable, Zimmer frames make walking safer and easier for millions of people all over the world.
+Lightweight, easy to use, adjustable and affordable, Zimmer frames make walking safer and more accessible for millions of people worldwide.

 The basic design of Zimmer frames has changed very little since the device was developed in the early 1950s.

-The classic walker consists of a lightweight 3-sided metal frame that is about waist high, approximately 18″ to 20″ deep, and about 25″ wide, or just a little wider than the user.
+The classic walker consists of a lightweight 3-sided metal frame about waist high, approximately 18″ to 20″ deep, and about 25″ wide, or just a little wider than the user.

-Most frames are constructed of hollow aluminum tubing, and the majority are both height-adjustable and foldable for easy storage or transport.
+Most frames are constructed of hollow aluminium tubing, and the majority are both height-adjustable and foldable for easy storage or transport.

 The bottoms of the frame’s legs are typically covered with durable rubber tips, though modern frames often feature wheels or gliders on the front legs to make walking easier.